 Since passenger rail services to Leven closed in October 1969, several generations of the Campaign in various shapes and sizes have surfaced over the past 50 years.
 After a significant push in 2008 failed, the latest Campaign was launched in March 2014 (initially by local charity, CLEAR) The Levenmouth Rail Campaign (LMRC) is entirely community-based and driven by local volunteers living within the rail catchment area.
 By far the largest settlement in Scotland without a direct rail link, LMRC believes reconnection is vital to the much-needed regeneration of the area.
 The unjust withdrawal of rail services in 1969 coincided with the closure of coal mining in the area which had formed an important foundation of the local economy.
 In the intervening decades, Levenmouth’s prosperity has declined significantly compared with other areas.

 The Campaign is open to anyone from Levenmouth or the East Neuk to lend their support to this worthwhile cause.
-The intention is to push the unarguable case until a positive decision is made to reinstate rail services – the business case is compelling and unanswerable.
-Rail will be the transport mode of choice in the 21st century – we’ve been sidelined too long.
+The intention has been to push the unarguable case until a positive decision is made to reinstate rail services – the business case is compelling and unanswerable.
+Rail is the transport mode of choice in the 21st century.

-LMRC is NOT affiliated or linked with any political party or grouping.
+LMRC is not affiliated or linked with any political party or grouping.
 The reinstatement of the Leven rail link has cross-party support, and widespread support from all sections of the local community and beyond.
 We reserve the right to criticize and hold accountable any official body or elected representative without fear or favour.
-Our SOLE interest is in reconnecting Leven to the national rail network.
+Our sole interest has been in reconnecting Leven to the national rail network.

 1. Why has the rail link been justified?